 The industry shall commit to a specific number of new jobs and to a specific level of rail usage during the first five years of operation.
 An Industry Commitment Form can be found on the Rail Resources site.

-When project tracks are located in a municipality where the NCDOT has a Transportation Safety Plan, the industry shall accommodate it in their project planning.
+When project tracks are located in a municipality where NCDOT has a Transportation Safety Plan, the industry shall accommodate it in its project planning.

 County and City Resolution

 The project shall be consistent with local land use and transportation plans.
 The county and city shall provide a resolution supporting the project.
 A Resolution Support template can be found on the Rail Resources site.

 NCDOT Railroad Safety Pledge

-The industry, Economic Development Commission (EDC) and local governments shall pledge to work with the NCDOT in a leadership role to make highway-rail improvements that address the safety needs of the public, contractors and employees.
-Forms for Industry Safety and EDC safety can be found on the Rail Resources site.
+The industry, Economic Development Commission and local governments shall pledge to work with NCDOT in a leadership role to make highway-rail improvements that address the safety needs of the public, contractors and employees.
+Forms for industry safety and Economic Development Commission safety can be found on the Rail Resources site.